 2. Lack of Trust

-Somebody isn’t being honest and people know it.
-Can you rely on your team and can they rely on you?
-Trust is built over time through trustworthy behavior.
-Solutions: Be trustworthy.
+Be trustworthy.
 Follow through with what you say you will do.
 Promptly own mistakes.
-Create opportunities for connection through celebrating employee life events, conversation, and fun Ice-Breakers.
+Create opportunities for connection through celebrating employee life events, encouraging conversation, and engaging fun Ice-Breakers.

 “The best way to find out if you can trust somebody is to trust them.” -Ernest Hemingway